 The time has finally come.
-The first big Apple TV+ film – “The Banker” – is finally set to be released.
+The first major Apple TV+ movie – "The Banker" – is finally set for release.
 The release date has been set for March.

-Apple has Variety about the next big title “The Banker”.
-The film should originally at the AFI Festival in December and then be shown in cinemas.
-But that didn't happen.
-The reason for the postponement was evidence of possible allegations of abuse.
+Apple has Variety about the next big title “The Banker.”
+The film was supposed to originally at the AFI Festival It was supposed to premiere in December and then be shown in theaters.
+However, this never happened.
+The postponement was due to allegations of possible sexual abuse.
 Apple investigated the matter and has now decided to release the film.
-Accordingly, "The Banker" will debut in cinemas on March 6, 2020 and be available on Apple TV+ on March 20.
+Accordingly, "The Banker" will debut in theaters on March 6, 2020, and be available on Apple TV+ on March 20.
 Apple explained to Variety:

 We wanted to take the time to understand the situation – and after reviewing the information available to us, including documentation of the filmmakers' research, we decided to make this important and insightful film available to viewers.

-“The Banker” is based on the true story of Bernard Garrett Sr. and Joe Morris, who developed a plan in the 1960s to make it easier for African Americans to access real estate deals and bank loans.
-In addition to Samuel L. Jackson, “The Banker” stars Anthony Mackie, Nicholas Hoult and Nia Long.
+"The Banker" is based on the true story of Bernard Garrett Sr. and Joe Morris, who developed a plan in the 1960s to facilitate access to real estate and bank loans for African Americans.
+Alongside Samuel L. Jackson, "The Banker" stars Anthony Mackie, Nicholas Hoult, and Nia Long.
 (Image: Apple TV+)